-Per- and Polyfluoroalkyl Substances (PFAS) have been considered “emerging contaminants” in recent years and have become one of today’s most significant environmental issues.
-PFAS are widely detected in soil, groundwater, and surface water, and associated with multiple industries and activities including industrial production and processes, firefighting foams, commercial and consumer products, landfills, and wastewater treatment plants.
-Learn more about our PFAS solutions.
+Per- and polyfluoroalkyl substances (PFAS) have been considered emerging contaminants in recent years.
+They’ve become one of today’s most significant environmental issues.
+PFAS are widely detected in soil, groundwater, and surface water, and are associated with multiple industries and activities, including industrial production and processes, firefighting foams, commercial and consumer products, landfills, and wastewater treatment plants.
+Learn more about our PFAS solutions below.

-We have the expertise, experience, and resources to mitigate PFAS risks and liabilities through innovation, insight, and advocacy wherever they occur.
+We have the expertise, experience, and resources to mitigate PFAS risks and liabilities through innovation, insight, and advocacy.

 The legal and regulatory landscape for PFAS is in flux and continues to evolve.
 However, significant progress has been made in the technical understanding of PFAS, including the science and technology necessary to manage and mitigate risks related to PFAS in the environment.

-We recognize that PFAS follow a familiar pattern of emergence based on years of experience with predecessor contaminants, allowing us to anticipate public response, regulatory developments, remedial technologies, and legal issues.
-Not relying on a single tool, we help clients manage, mitigate, and remediate PFAS through a multi-faceted approach of practical innovation, insight, advocacy, and technology.
+We recognize that PFAS follow a familiar pattern of emergence based on years of experience with predecessor contaminants.
+This allows us to anticipate public response, regulatory developments, remedial technologies, and legal issues.
+Without relying on a single tool, we help clients manage, mitigate, and remediate PFAS.
+We achieve this through a multifaceted approach that utilizes practical innovation, insight, advocacy, and technology.

-PFAS are a multi-faceted issue requiring a multi-disciplinary approach.
-Our PFAS team consists of a network of technical professionals and consultants throughout the United States and Canada with expertise in hydrogeology, human health, and ecological risk assessment, water and wastewater treatment, remediation, and modeling.
-This combination of expertise positions us to mitigate risks and liabilities through an appropriate mix of insight, advocacy, risk assessment, risk communication, mitigation, remediation, and treatment.
+PFAS are a multifaceted issue requiring a multidisciplinary approach.
+Our PFAS team consists of a network of technical professionals and consultants throughout the United States and Canada who are experts in hydrogeology, human health, ecological risk assessment, water and wastewater treatment, remediation, and modeling.
+This combination of knowledge positions us to mitigate risks and liabilities through insight, advocacy, risk assessment, risk communication, remediation, and treatment.

-We conduct self-funded, internal research and development for improved management and remediation of PFAS, and we collaborate with world-renowned research organizations on PFAS destruction technologies, testing methods, and analytical tools.
+We conduct self-funded, internal research and development for the improved management and remediation of PFAS.
+In addition, we collaborate with world-renowned research organizations on PFAS destruction technologies, testing methods, and analytical tools.

-Our Treatability Laboratory is optimizing proven filtration technologies for a wide range of PFAS, including familiar compounds such as perfluorooctane sulfonic acid (PFOS) and perfluorooctanoic acid (PFOA) and replacement products, such as hexafluoropropylene oxide dimer acid (HFPO-DA), more commonly known as ‘GenX.’
+Our treatability laboratory is optimizing proven filtration technologies for a wide range of PFAS, including familiar compounds such as perfluorooctane sulfonic acid (PFOS) and perfluorooctanoic acid (PFOA).
+It also works with replacement products such as hexafluoropropylene oxide dimer acid (HFPO-DA), more commonly known as GenX.

-Through our PFAS investigations and data analysis, we’re a key contributor to a significant U.S. Environmental Protection Agency Science to Achieve Results (STAR) grant awarded to New York State to improve the understanding of PFAS occurrence at landfills and their potential impact to drinking water supplies.
+Through our PFAS investigations and data analysis, we’re a key contributor to the Science to Achieve Results (STAR) grant.
+This US Environmental Protection Agency grant is awarded to New York state and improves the understanding of PFAS occurrence at landfills and their potential impact to drinking-water supplies.

-PFAS are known to affect a variety of markets and industries, following a lifecycle that includes industrial production, industrial use, use in firefighting foams at fire training and aviation facilities, disposal in landfills, and treatment of affected water supplies among others.
-While many consultants have limited experience with a particular industry or type of PFAS, Parsons has demonstrated experience across this range of industries, uses, and receptors, including:
+PFAS are known to affect a variety of markets and industries throughout their life cycle, including industrial production and use, foams at fire-training and aviation facilities, landfill disposal, water-supply treatment, and more.
+Many consultants have limited experience with a particular industry or type of PFAS.
+Parsons has demonstrated experience across a range of industries, uses, and receptors, including the following: